- Server Settings

 - Disable this user account: Tick it if you want to disable this user account.

 To list all current users of the system, just click on List Users under the administration menu to the left.
-A view will be loaded with a list of all users and the following columns of information:
+A view will load containing a list of all users and the following columns of information:

 - Id: The user's automatically assigned ID number.